 Nakayoshi is owned by Kodansha LTD. Like other monthly comics periodicals, issues are only available for a limited amount of time, and there are only a limited number of copies made.
 Once they are sold out, issues do not go out for a second printing.
 It is tradition in Japanese book stores to throw away or burn all of the monthly phone book magazines on New Years Day, and Kodansha LTD does not keep any stock of its old issues in warehouses for back order.
 So as you might imagine finding old issues of Nakayoshi, Nakayoshi Deluxe, or RunRun is a very difficult task, particuarly if you live outside of Japan.

-Thanks to the generosity of an anonymous donor, I have been able to find and purchase the vast majority of Nakayoshi, Nakayoshi Deluxe, and RunRun magazine issues which feature the works of Naoko Takeuchi.
-I have written an extensive database which tracks my progress, and shares information about which issues of each magazine contain each chapter of each series of Mrs. Takeuchi’s comics.
+Thanks to the generosity of an anonymous donor, we were able to find and purchase the vast majority of Nakayoshi, Nakayoshi Deluxe, and RunRun magazine issues which feature the works of Naoko Takeuchi.
+Elly has written an extensive database which tracks her progress, and shares information about which issues of each magazine contain each chapter of each series of Mrs. Takeuchi’s comics.

-Below you can find digitial copies of my entire Nakayoshi magazine collection.
+Below you can find digitial copies of our entire Nakayoshi magazine collection.
 Please enjoy!